Teresa-Yang/Pronunciation-Scorer/README.md

       * `source env/bin/activate`
 * Install packages in the terminal/comand prompt with the requirements.txt file:
   * `pip install -r requirements.txt`

+Windows
+For Windows, ffmpeg is not typically installed through a package manager like on Linux or macOS.
+However, you can use tools like choco (Chocolatey) or manually download and set up ffmpeg.
+Using Chocolatey
+Install Chocolatey:
+Open PowerShell as Administrator and run the following command:
+Install ffmpeg:
+After installing Chocolatey, run the following command in PowerShell as Administrator:
+Manual Installation
+Download ffmpeg:
+Go to the FFmpeg download page and download the Windows build.
+Extract and Set Up:
+Extract the downloaded zip file to a directory (e.g., C:\ffmpeg).
+Add the bin directory (e.g., C:\ffmpeg\bin) to your system's PATH environment variable so that ffmpeg can be accessed from any command prompt. macOS
+For macOS, you can use Homebrew, a popular package manager.
+Using Homebrew
+Install Homebrew:
+Open the Terminal and run the following command:
+Install ffmpeg:
+After installing Homebrew, run the following command in the Terminal: shCopy codebrew install ffmpeg shCopy code/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" powershellCopy codechoco install ffmpeg powershellCopy codeSet-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

 * Run 'python main.py host-ip port debug(y/n)'.
   * Example: `python main.py 127.0.0.1 5000 True` in the terminal/command prompt
 * You should be given a localhost link to open in your browser and view the application.